countable-web/open-source-corporation/engineering/CODING_STANDARDS.md

   * In the case a project doesn't currently follow our standards but follows a different one, stick with that project's conventions unless we make a conscious decision to refactor the whole thing.
 Don't mix conventions.

 ### Principles
+  * Make life easier for your team mates and future self by being consistent and thoughtful of what someone unfamiliar would think.
+  * The perfect implementation is the one which declaratively encodes the business domain.
+If code becomes non-trivial, re-write so that domain is expressed in declarative form.
   * [Composition over inheritance](https://en.wikipedia.org/wiki/Composition_over_inheritance)

 ### Names